Democrat calls for probe into Thaksin

 Mr Watchara said another petition was lodged with the House committee on finance and monetary affairs over Stark Corporation accounting fraud, estimated to have caused 18.4 billion baht in damage.

-Meanwhile, political activist Srisuwan Janya called on the Election Commission yesterday to probe whether Pheu Thai may have violated the political party law.
+Meanwhile, political activist Srisuwan Janya called on the Election Commission (EC) on Friday to probe whether Pheu Thai may have violated the political party law.
 His call came after Pheu Thai heavyweight Chalerm Ubumrung said he had turned his back on Thaksin for good this week.
-Pol Capt Chalerm was reportedly angered after learning from a news report that Thaksin did not want him and his son, Wan Ubumrung, to have cabinet portfolios because they were "troublesome".
+Pol Capt Chalerm was reportedly angered after learning from a news report that Thaksin, who is widely believed to be Pheu Thai's de facto leader, did not want him and his son, Wan Ubumrung, to have cabinet portfolios because they were "troublesome".